lembn/CLUNKS/README.md

 ## CPU Performance
 ### Thread Sleeping (on continuous threads)
-When the Common.ClientChannel class was first created, it would use Common.Helpers.ThreadHelper.GetECThread to create and run threads that would run tasks endlessly.
+When the Common.Channels.ClientChannel class was first created, it would use Common.Helpers.ThreadHelper.GetECThread to create and run threads that would run tasks endlessly.
 The idea of this was that data could be sent to the user at any time, so the socket would need to be constantly checked for new incoming data.
 During development, it was observed that the program was using a significant amount of processing power:

 ![image](README_img/ClientChannelNoThreadRest.jpg)
 ![image](README_img/ClientChannelNoThreadRest2.jpg)